severo/observable-to-standalone/bundle/README.md

 - allows to render only some cells of the notebook
 - supports old browser thanks to Babel (does not require browser [compatibility with ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Browser_compatibility))
-- CSV data can be downloaded from GitHub, thus the application can run offline.
+- CSV data is downloaded from GitHub, so that the application runs offline.

 ## Cons

-- complex: requires knowledge about npm, node.js, ES modules, now.sh, rollup, babel, terser
+- complex: requires knowledge about npm, node.js, ES modules, now.sh, rollup, babel, terser...

 ## Tutorial